sophonie-1/data_collector/README.md

 MIT License—feel free to adapt for educational purposes.

 ## Acknowledgments
-Inspired by data science exploration best practices.
+Inspired by UCU data science exploration best practices.
 Thanks to the challenge creators for promoting joyful data journeys!

 ---